microsoft/tilda/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# Instructions to Run the Hosted Version

+If you just want to try out Tilda or use it in your existing Slack team, you can simply use the existing hosted version of Tilda located at [https://tildachat.com](https://tildachat.com).

 # Installation Instructions

+Follow these instructions for developing and deploying your own version of Tilda.

 ## Get Slack API Credentials